-In a year when the number of women in the Forbes list of the world’s billionaires is reportedly at an all-time high, there are in fact three women MBAs in the top 100.
+In a year when the number of women in the Forbes rich list is at an all-time high, there are in fact three women MBAs in the top 100.
 The highest-ranking among them is Susanne Klatten, an IMD Business School MBA who is an investor as well as a pharmaceuticals heiress.

-Perhaps surprisingly, none of the MBAs in the top 100 on Forbes’ list was awarded by a Chinese university.
+No MBA degrees in the top 100 on Forbes’ list were awarded by a Chinese university.

 See the list of all the MBAs in Forbes’ The World’s Billionaires list below: